adonisjs/legacy-docs/3.0/authentication.md

 1. check
 2. validate

-Since, basic auth is a stateless authentication, there is no concept of login or logout.
+Since basic auth is a stateless authentication, there is no concept of login or logout.

 ## JWT